 Welling Court, Astoria

-Still haven’t had your fill of amazing Queens street art?
-You're in luck: Simply head over to neighboring Astoria, where all is well in the street art world at Welling Court.
+If you still haven’t had your fill of amazing Queens street art, you're in luck: Simply head over to neighboring Astoria, where all is well in the street art world at Welling Court.
 Bordering the waterfront at Vernon Boulevard and to the north, Astoria Park, this small tucked-away quarter is a made up of a hodgepodge of residential and industrial buildings, offering a variety of surfaces on which artists can paint and experiment.
 The large steel doors and grates of the many brick warehouses here have been covered with artwork, giving the impression of framed graffiti masterpieces displayed throughout an urban open-air museum that spans several blocks.
 There are also pieces that curve around walls and fill in crevices, adding layers and depth to the viewing experience.
 The community not only welcomed but invited organizers Ad Hoc Art to curate and oversee the manifestation of these magnificent mural masterpieces (say that three times fast!).
 The result is an 8-year-long running project that continues to grow in stature and scope, as spearheaded by founder Garrison Buxton.

 The murals can be enjoyed in any order, and no one particular starting point is recommended, given that the sprawling mural route spreads out in many directions.
-For some guidance, including the names of all the participating artists, check out this handy map; note it's only up-to-date until June 2017, when many of the older works will be painted over by new murals.

-The 8th annual Welling Court project’s outdoor gathering and official reveal of a new batch of wondrous eye and brain candy takes place on June 10, 2017.
+The 8th annual Welling Court project’s outdoor gathering and official reveal of a new batch of wondrous eye and brain candy take place on June 10, 2017.
 The creation of the new pieces will take place one week prior to that, so feel free to stop by then to see the artists working on their mural magic.
 In 2017, over 130 artists from more than 20 countries will participate, including heavy hitters of the street art scene like Joe Iurato, Rubin 415, Werc, and some fantastic female contributors like Katie Yamasaki and the return of the legendary Lady Pink, Queens-native-by-way-of-Ecuador and “first lady of graffiti” who has been an active ‘writer’ since 1979.

 Beyond Neighborhood Borders

 Besides these exceptional curated projects, street art can be found sprinkled throughout the borough of Queens, whether it be crude or expertly crafted; respected and preserved, tagged over and defaced, or already vanishing with time.
 In Queens neighborhoods like Woodside and St. Albans, you will find one-off murals that celebrate local singers, actors, rappers, neighborhood pride, fallen heroes, and statements of hope and loss.
 Perhaps somewhere in that mix is a budding artist looking for an entrée into the professional and profitable world of galleries, museums, and merchandising; maybe the next Basquiat, Banksy, or Shepard Fairey.
-Or, possibly, it’s someone whose face you’ll never know, a mysterious painter of personal and coded messages with meanings you may never fully grasp – visual poets of the ephemeral, sharing their vision right here in Queens.
+Or, possibly, it’s someone whose face you’ll never know, a mysterious painter of personal and coded messages with meanings you may never fully grasp, visual poets of the ephemeral, sharing their vision right here in Queens.